-10.3% of adults in America have a disability (this finding is based on research conducted with the disability questions from the American Community Survey, which we used in the Safety Fund application), meaning that survivors in our sample reported they have a disability at over 5x the rate of the general population.
+10.3 percent of adults in America have a disability (this finding is based on research conducted with the disability questions from the American Community Survey, which we also used in the Safety Fund application), meaning that survivors in our sample are more than 5x as likely to report they have a disability compared to the general population.
 Complete data on survivors' disabilities are presented in Figure 8.

-We also asked survivors a separate question about long-lasting impacts of harm, and 40.7% of survivors reported they have "long-lasting physical, visual, hearing, or cognitive difficulties resulting from the harm they were subjected to."
+We also asked survivors a separate question about long-lasting impacts of harm, and 40.7 percent of survivors report they have "long-lasting physical, visual, hearing, or cognitive difficulties resulting from the harm they were subjected to."